BernardoSlailati/dotnetcore/Commander/README.md

 ## What does it do?

-Application that manages (create, update and delete) a list of command lines descriptions in a SQL Server database.
+Manages (create, update and delete) a list of command lines descriptions in a SQL Server database.

 Example: